mindis/snowplow.github.com/analytics/snowplow-data-storage.md

 * It is incredibly scalable: S3 can store as much data as you can throw at it
 * You can process data stored in S3 directly using Amazon Elastic Mapreduce: making it easy to use tools like [Hive] [hive], [Pig] [pig], [Mahout] [mahout] and [HBase] [hbase] to process your data.

-Data is currently stored in S3 in flat-file, `ctrl-a` delimited format, which makes it easy to query using any of the above tools.
+Data is currently stored in S3 in flat-file, tab-delimited format, which makes it easy to query using any of the above tools.
 A table definition can be found [here] [hive-table-def].
 Remember: each event is represented by a single line of data.

 Going forwards, our intention is to change the format of data stored in S3 to use [Avro] [avro].
 This will better enable us to grow out the range of event-specific and platform-specific fields.